-The parameters κ on the right-side of Eq.
-4 are gamma functions.
-The slope parameter λ is defined as in Ulbrich (1983).
-With the help of Eq.
-4 one can determine a μ for each isothermal level, giving one solution for the ratio between the rain and cloud contents.
-Ulbrich (1983) showed that there is a relationship between N_0 and μ .
-Later, Chandrasekar and Bringi (1987) indicated that the relationship is which are found to be 0.017 cm^{-4} and 0.048 cm^{-4} , respectively.
+The parameters on the right-side of Equation 4 are gamma functions.
+The slope parameter is defined as in Ulbrich (1983).
+With the help of Equation 4 one can determine a for each isothermal level, giving one solution for the ratio between the rain and cloud contents.
+Ulbrich (1983) showed that there is a relationship between N_0 and .
+Later, Chandrasekar and Bringi (1987) indicated that the relationship is unstable and depends on the adjustment method, thus limiting its utility.
+Moreover, Viltard et al. (2000) used PR/TRMM data to estimate the interception parameter N_0 for convective and stratiform clouds, which are found to be 0.017 cm-4 and 0.048 cm-4, respectively.

-Tao et al. (1990) have developed a model to estimate the rate of latent heat release based on vertical fluxes of precipitating hydrometeors (rain and aggregates):
+Tao et al. (1990) have developed a model to estimate the rate of latent heat release based on vertical fluxes of precipitating hydrometeors (rain and aggreates):